 - Planning-Educate yourself.
 Start small.
 Be timely.
-Prioritize management based on your purpose and objectives. - Corn hybrid and planting-If possible, plant the preceding corn crop early and use an early maturity corn hybrid.
+Prioritize management based on your purpose and objectives.
+Visit mccc.msu.edu for many helpful resources. - Corn hybrid and planting-If possible, plant the preceding corn crop early and use an early maturity corn hybrid.
 One strategy is to use cover crops on the field you usually harvest first, on sloping ground, or on a field where you can watch it regularly, and to plant your earliest maturity hybrid on that field. - Residual corn herbicides-Cereal rye can be seeded and a successful stand will occur in the fall following most of the spring-applied residuals used in corn.
 However, if cereal rye will be grazed or fed to livestock, there are some restrictions (see Resources section). - Seed purchase-Order cereal rye seed early.
 Named varieties can produce substantially more growth or more predictable growth and maturity, but they are more expensive than VNS (variety not stated) seed.
-Start with VNS seed with a good germination rate purchased from a reputable seed dealer.
-Note that this means the seed has been cleaned, tested for germination, and has a seed tag even though it is VNS.
+Work with a reputable seed dealer and choose high-quality seed that has been cleaned, tested for germination and weed seed contamination, and ideally has a seed tag.